 The cost of providing the various programs and other activities have been summarized on a functional basis in the statement of activities and the statement of functional expenses.
 The financial statements report certain categories of expenses that are attributable to one or more program or supporting functions.
-These expenses include salaries, insurance, utilities, office supplies and fundraising; Payroll costs are allocated based on time studies of employees; expenses incurred to carry out the mission are allocated 100% to program; depreciation expense is allocated based on square footage usage in the building; other expenses are allocated based on actual or estimated usage.
+These expenses include salaries and benefits, insurance, utilities, supplies and repairs, and depreciation and amortization; Salaries and benefits are allocated based on time studies of employees; depreciation and amortization is allocated based on square footage usage in the building; other expenses such as insurance, utilities and supplies and repairs are allocated based on actual or estimated usage.